harshitsinghai77/fictional-octo-funicular/posts/side-projects-2022.md

 <img src="https://raw.githubusercontent.com/harshitsinghai77/deployFlag/master/images/deployFlag.png" />

-deployFlag is boilercode for training machine learning algorithms across threads or machines using Celery's distributed task queue.
+deployFlag is boilercode for training machine learning algorithms asynchronous using process or threads using Celery's distributed task queue.

 Ocave and deployFlag are distributed services which communicate on a producer consumer system pattern.
 They both run on seperate machines and interact with each other via a broker service (RabbitMQ).

+This can be used for usecases where you want to train a unique machine learning model for each unique user.
+The model should be lightweighted and minimal.
+This approach won't be able to train large ML models, might run into memory error.

 **Source Code** [https://github.com/harshitsinghai77/deployFlag](https://github.com/harshitsinghai77/deployFlag)